Retirement Income, Plan B

 What’s Plan B?

-Most people can probably save more than they do, but sticking to a 40-year retirement savings plan is extraordinarily difficult for most families.
-Tightening belts significantly during peak spending years, when couples struggle to buy a home, pay tuition, and marry off children on top of myriad other living expenses, is extremely difficult.
-Therefore, although it’s a bit controversial, I think it is important to highlight other approaches to saving and generating retirement income.
-Especially for people entering their 50s and 60s without savings, we need to show them realistic approaches to planning for the future.
+Most people can save more than they do, but sticking to a 40-year retirement savings plan is extremely difficult, especially for large frum families.
+Tightening belts to save during peak spending years, when couples struggle to buy a home, pay tuition, and marry off children on top of other living expenses, is borderline impossible for many.
+Therefore, although it’s a bit controversial, it is important to highlight other approaches to saving and generating retirement income.
+Especially for people entering their 50s and 60s without savings, we must show them realistic Plan B approaches to planning for their financial futures.

 The Social Security Foundation

-Despite the fearmongering of academics and journalists, Social Security’s likelihood of running out of money is almost zero in the foreseeable future.
-Suppose the Reisses can bring in 25–50% of their needs via work, and Social Security covers another 30%.
+If a couple in their 60s and 70s can bring in 25–50% of their needs via work, Social Security covers another 30%.
 In that case, they don’t need to panic over not having a multimillion-dollar retirement portfolio.

 Income for Life for a Price

-Annuities also have a bad reputation for taking advantage of seniors, but if carefully selected, they may have their place in the retiree’s income tool box.
-If withdrawing just 4% a year from a retirement portfolio, subject to stock market fluctuations, doesn’t cut an income, an annuity can offer payouts of 6–8% of the annuity’s face value.
+Income annuities, a niche life insurance product, also have a bad reputation for taking advantage of seniors.
+Still, if carefully selected, they may have their place in the retiree’s income toolbox.
+If withdrawing just 4% a year from a retirement portfolio, subject to stock market fluctuations, doesn’t supply a sufficiently stable income, an annuity can offer payouts of 6–8% of the annuity’s face value.
 An insurance company guarantees this income for life, but any remaining principal stays with the insurance company.
 Some see this as a bad trade-off, but it may be worthwhile for someone scared they’ll run out of money at the worst possible time.

 Want to dig deeper?